mflaks/Memory-Game/README.md

 pip install tkinter

 ## Future Implementaion
-create more cards
+- create more cards
+- add score
-add more features to the main menu
+- add more features to the main menu
   - restart the game
   - level of difficult